NocturnLabs/opencode-autocode/templates/commands/auto-init.md

 ### FIRST: Read the Project Specification

-Start by reading `app_spec.txt` in your working directory.
+Start by reading `app_spec.md` in your working directory.
 This file contains the complete specification for what you need to build.
 Read it carefully before proceeding.
 Understand: